UdeshyaDhungana/UdeshyaDhungana.github.io/content/articles/2025-05-21-understanding-git-internals.md

 Total =  100197
 ```

-**How is target object size encoded?**
+**Target object size encoding**

-The same way as the source size is.
+Identical to the source size encoding.

-**How are Instructions encoded?**
+**Instruction encoding**

-A refdelta object will have two type of instructions: **COPY** and **ADD**.
+A RefDelta uses two kinds of instructions: **COPY** and **ADD**.

-1. **COPY:** Copy data of size `n` from offset `offset`  from the referenced file.
+1. **COPY:** Copy `n` bytes from the given offset within the base object.
-2. **ADD:** Insert these literal data to object.
+2. **ADD:** Insert literal bytes into the new object.

-After you’re done reading target object size, read next byte.
-If the MSB is 1, you are reading a COPY instruction.
-If it is 0, the instruction is ADD.
+Each instruction begins with a single byte.
+Its MSB selects the kind: 1 for COPY, 0 for ADD.

 **ADD**

-This one is very easy.
-Extract bits 0-6 from the byte you just read.
-It specifies the size of literal data in bytes.
-The literal data follows after this byte.
-You may have noticed that the maximum amount of data an ADD instruction can contain is 127 bytes (0x7F maximum).
-What if it git needs more than that?
-Git will simply insert a next ADD instruction after the first one if the size of literal data is greater than 127 bytes.
+The simpler of the two.
+Bits 0-6 of the instruction byte hold the size of the literal data in bytes; that many bytes of literal data follow immediately.
+A single ADD instruction can therefore carry at most 127 bytes (0x7F).
+For longer literals, git emits consecutive ADD instructions.

 **COPY**

-How do you extract data size (`n`) and the offset?
+For COPY, the data size `n` and the offset are extracted as follows.

-From the byte you just read,
+In the instruction byte:

-- **Bits 6-4:** Contains information on data size `n`.
+- **Bits 6-4:** describe how the data size `n` is laid out in the bytes that follow.
-- **Bits 3-0:** Contains information on offset.
+- **Bits 3-0:** describe how the offset is laid out.

-You must extract offset first, and then the size.
-Let me explain this using an example.
+The offset is read first, then the size.
+An example clarifies this.

-Let’s say the control byte `b` is:
+Suppose the control byte `b` is:

 ```
 b = 11101101

-Let's break this down
+This breaks down as:

 bit 0 = 1 → read next byte (for offset) → used as bits 0–7 of offset
-bit 1 = 0 → skip                        → if this was read, it would have been bits 8-15 of offset
+bit 1 = 0 → skip                        → if read, would have been bits 8–15 of offset
 bit 2 = 1 → read next byte (for offset) → used as bits 16–23 of offset
 bit 3 = 1 → read next byte (for offset) → used as bits 24–31 of offset